Flowers and candles left at scene of fatal motorcycle crash as victim is named

-Flowers left at scene of fatal motorcycle crash on Manvers Way as victim is named as Brad Hardy
+Flowers left at scene of fatal motorcycle crash on Manvers Way as victim is named as Bradley Hardy

-Flowers and candles have been left at the scene a fatal crash in Wath Upon Dearne as the victim has been named locally as Brad Hardy.
+Flowers and candles have been left at the scene a fatal crash in Wath Upon Dearne as the victim has been named locally as Bradley Hardy.

 South Yorkshire Police said a motorcyclist in his 20s died following a collision with a car on Manvers Way on Sunday, January 9.